PAPERWORK FOR NEW RESEARCH STUDENTS (regular graduate and visiting)

 If the student is a visiting undergraduate student, and will be taking classes at Dalhousie, then they will be considered a special undergraduate student.
 They take their letter of permission to the Registrar's office for processing.
 This process will provide them with a banner number and access to DalOnline.
 The student can then get their ID card from the Dalcard office.
 Access to the buildings is then as above.

-Visiting students come to Canada on a work visa.
+Visiting students who receive financial support from their supervisor at Dalhousie come to Canada on a work visa.
 Reimbursement for their expenses is administered as follows:

 1. Airfare and travel expenses are paid as a travel advance.
 Supervisor submits a cheque req. form with the itinerary and proof of payment.
 The student needs to sign the cheq. req. form and the supervisor needs to enter the account number.

 2. Living expenses are paid monthly by way of a cheq. req form.
 This can be done as an advance each month and then submit a monthly travel claim for the per diem amount.
 Per diem amount x 30 exceeds the monthly payment of typical graduate student support.

 Action 9: Setting up for direct deposit of pay